marcusoftnet/marcusoftnet.github.io/_posts/2007-01-22-mobilephones-forbidden-on-subway-in.md

 them.
 A lot of efforts has been put in to set up sites and portals for mobiles.
 Very nice then that you can't use it on the trains and buses...

 I bet that we will laugh at this in a year or so.
-So - as i said at the
+So - as I said at the
 top: here is where you read it first.
 Don't forget it